Police: 63-vehicle pileup in Virginia results in injuries

 WILLIAMSBURG, Va.
 (AP) — A pileup involving more than 60 cars on a major interstate in Virginia on Sunday morning injured dozens of people, some critically, according to state police.

 The accident happened just before 8 a.m.
-Sunday on Interstate 64 in York County and for a time shutdown traffic in both directions, Virginia State Police Sgt.
+Sunday on Interstate 64 in York County near Williamsburg and for a time shut down traffic in both directions, Virginia State Police Sgt.
 Michelle Anaya said in a statement.

+“It was just so scary,” said Alena Levy, who was evaluated at a hospital but was not seriously injured.

+Ivan Levy said he ran past cars to find his wife and help her out.
+They made their way back to his truck, and Ivan Levy said he then grabbed a medical kit and started checking on other victims because first responders hadn’t arrived yet.

-Sixty-three vehicles were involved, and 35 people were transported for treatment of injuries, Anaya said late Sunday morning.
+Sixty-three vehicles were involved in the crash, and 35 people were transported for treatment of injuries, Anaya said late Sunday morning.
 She said an unspecified number of those people had injuries considered critical.
 There were no immediate reports of fatalities.

 Eastbound lanes eventually reopened, but westbound lanes remained closed hours after the crash, according to the Virginia Department of Transportation.